Jaisinghpur, Sultanpur: History

 The 1981 census recorded Jaisinghpur as having a population of 1,360 people, in 252 households, and having an area of 72.04 hectares.
 The main staple foods were listed as wheat and rice.

 The 1991 census recorded Jaisinghpur as having a total population of 1,610 people (838 male and 772 female), in 235 households and 234 physical houses.
 The area of the village was listed as 72.04 hectares.
 Members of the 0-6 age group numbered 290, or 18% of the total; this group was 46% male (132) and 54% female (158).
 Members of scheduled castes numbered 374, or 23% of the village's total population, while no members of scheduled tribes were recorded.
 The literacy rate of the village was 41.5% (289 men and 259 women, counting only people age 7 and up).
 362 people were classified as main workers (359 men and 3 women), while 0 people were classified as marginal workers; the remaining 1,248 residents were non-workers.
-The breakdown of main workers by employment category was as follows: 139 cultivators (i.e. people who owned or leased their own land); 105 agricultural labourers (i.e. people who worked someone else's land in return for payment); 0 workers in livestock, forestry, fishing, hunting, plantations, orchards, etc.; 0 in mining and quarrying; 34 household industry workers; 1 worker employed in other manufacturing, processing, service, and repair roles; 0 construction workers; 21 employed in trade and commerce; 1 employed in transport, storage, and communications; and 61 in other services.
+The breakdown of main workers by employment category was as follows: 139 cultivators (i.e. people who owned or leased their land); 105 agricultural labourers (i.e. people who worked someone else's land in return for payment); 0 workers in livestock, forestry, fishing, hunting, plantations, orchards, etc.; 0 in mining and quarrying; 34 household industry workers; 1 worker employed in other manufacturing, processing, service, and repair roles; 0 construction workers; 21 employed in trade and commerce; 1 employed in transport, storage, and communications; and 61 in other services.